schreter/hue_rule_configurator/README.md

 to set a night light, you turn off the lights, then press off button once again, which will activate the night light.

-State virtual sensor creates one CLIP sensor.
+State virtual sensor creates one CLIP sensor and optionally one rule to reset the sensor.

 ### Switch sensor